pdp10/sbpipe/docs/source/developer_manual.md

 ## Package structure
-This section presents the structure of the SB pipe package.
-The root of the project contains general management scripts for installing Python and R dependencies (install_pydeps.py and install_rdeps.r), and installing SB pipe (setup.py).
+This section presents the structure of the SBpipe package.
+The root of the project contains general management scripts for installing Python and R dependencies (install_pydeps.py and install_rdeps.r), and installing SBpipe (setup.py).
 Additionally, the logging configuration file (logging_config.ini) is also at this level.

 In order to automatically compile and run the test suite, Travis-CI is